The Real Cost of Fragmented Technology in Wine and Hospitality

 • being treated like a stranger on a second or third interaction

-Decanter has repeatedly noted that modern wine consumers, especially high-value ones, are not buying bottles alone.
+Decanter and Wine Spectator have consistently noted that modern wine consumers, especially high-value ones, are not buying bottles alone.
 They are buying context, recognition, and belonging.

 Why Generic Tools Consistently Underserve Wine and Tourism